nasa-jpl/visual-perception-engine/README.md

 ### Data transfer
 Between all elements of the engine data should be exchanged in a dictionary format using meaningful keys for indetifiability.
 For example, DINOv2 outputs a tuple of 8 tensors, to which we assign names such as `FM_INTERMEDIATE_FEATURES_3`, `FM_INTERMEDIATE_CLS_TOKEN_3`, `FM_OUTPUT_FEATURES`, `FM_OUTPUT_CLS_TOKEN`.
 This way each model head can specify which tensors does it need.
 The names of all keys used for data transfered should be declared in `src/engine/naming_convention.py`.

 ## How to use
 *In this section you will learn how to set up the engine and use it as a black box module.*

 > [!NOTE]
-> Visual Perception Engine was developed and tested on Jetson Orin AGX.
+> Visual Perception Engine was developed and tested on Jetson Orin AGX with Jetpack 6.1.
+It should (not tested) work on other Jetson devices as long as jetpack version is 6.1 or higher.

 First, you will have to clone the repository:
 ```